demisto/content/Packs/Palo_Alto_Networks_Enterprise_DLP/Playbooks/playbook-DLP_-_User_Message_App_Check_README.md

-Check if the given message app exist and configured and retrieve the user details from it.
+Check if the given message app exists and is configured and retrieve the user details from it.

 ## Dependencies